 Paul Robeson, extraordinary bass singer:

-The great Mahalia Jackson sings Gospel like nobody else:
+The great Mahalia Jackson sang Gospel like nobody else:

 Great choir from Winston-Salem State University: